Jānis Balodis (1881-1965), Commander-in-Chief of the Latvian Army, Minister of War, General

 Atmiņu stāsta izvilkums no ģenerāļa Jāņa Baloža uzrunas Sudrabkalniņa pieminekļa atklāšanas dienā.
 Pilnā tekstā ir atstāsts par atklāšanas pasākuma norisi, Valsts prezidenta Kārļa Ulmaņa un ģenerāļa Jāņa Baloža uzrunas.
 Atmiņas izvēlētas, jo spilgti parāda to kādā stāvoklī bija Latvijas armija, kura cīnās Sudrabkalniņa apkaimē.

-Bumbu Hill is a high hill in the Bolderāja dunes, Kleistu Forest, Rīga.
-Memorial to the Latvian Freedom Fights.
-During the Bermontiad in November 1919, the command post of the Latgale Division led by Krišjānis Berkis was located here.
-The 6th Riga Infantry Regiment, attacking from Bumbu Hill, captured Sudrabkalniņa.
-A memorial plaque was erected in 1939 and destroyed in 1969.
+Bumbu Hill is a high hill in the Bolderāja dunes, Kleistu Forest, Riga.
+A memorial site for the Latvian Freedom Struggle.
+During the Bermontiades in November 1919, the command post of the Latgale Division led by Krišjānis Berķis was located here.
+The 6th Riga Infantry Regiment, attacking from Bumbu Hill, captured Sudrabkalniņš.
+A memorial plaque was installed in 1939, which was destroyed in 1969.
 The memorial site was restored in 1989.